 This grant is conditional upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
-During the year ended June 30, 2022, the Center recognized grants revenue totaling \$791,431 from this award.
+The Center recognized grants revenue totaling \$789,556 and \$791,431 from this award during the year ended June 30, 2023 and 2022, respectively.
 Amounts earned and released within the same year under conditional awards are reported as increases in net assets without donor restrictions in the accompanying statements of activities.